stevensouza/automon/webapp_unwoven/README.md

-# Running Automon in a web container
+# Running Automon in a web container (Jetty, Tomcat,...)
 This directory contains a maven project that will build a war.
 Follow the steps below to monitor the web application.
 Install the web application like you would any other war in your web container.